anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

             self.grad += current_grad
 {% endhighlight %}

-Congrulations!
+Congratulations!
 You just implemented your backpropagation algorithm from scratch!
 Let's finish our AND example by gluing the rest of the functions.

 Before that, we need to talk about one more simple thing.
-We can't simply subtract the gradient from parameter's value.
+We can't simply subtract the gradient from the parameter's value.
 We need to scale the gradient.
 This is done by something called *learning rate*.
 It is usually set to values like 0.001.
 But there is no formula for it, you need to adjust them until you see a good value.